AruniMishra/aws/awsTutorial/AWS.md

       Client Managed Master Key => When the requirement is to maintain end-to-end encryption but the client wants full control of his/her security keys, then use Client Managed Master Key.

-- GenerateDataKey returns a plaintext and encrypted data key.
-Use the plain text key to encrypt the data then delete it
+- GenerateDataKey returns a plaintext copy of the data key along with the copy of the encrypted data key.
+Use the plain text key to encrypt the data then delete it.
+- Envelope encryption is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.
+This top-level plaintext key encryption key is known as the master key

 - You can choose to have AWS KMS automatically rotate CMKs every year, provided that those keys were generated within AWS KMS HSMs.
 Automatic key rotation is not supported for imported keys, asymmetric keys, or keys generated in an AWS CloudHSM cluster using the AWS KMS custom key store feature.
 If you choose to import keys to AWS KMS or asymmetric keys or use a custom key store, you can manually rotate them by creating a new CMK and mapping an existing key alias from the old CMK to the new CMK.